+Safdarjang House is an architectural language of geometric voids and dramatic forms.
 An ode to Kahn, the Safdarjang House seeks attention with a circular aperture inside a square brick screen.
-Designed by AKDA, this 800 sq.m. apartment building is built by a family for private use in a quiet residential street of New Delhi in 2020.
-The facade is a portrayal of the idea of architecture as imagined by Brutalist Architect Louis Kahn and his take on the architecture of the Indian subcontinent.
+Designed by AKDA, this 800 sq.m. apartment building built by a family for private use.
+It is in a quiet residential street of New Delhi in 2020.
+The facade is a portrayal of the idea of architecture as imagined by Brutalist Architect Louis Kahn.
+It is thus an ode to his take on the architecture of the Indian subcontinent.

-Working within a post-colonial fabric, ended by Le Corbusier’s flexibility and regional modernism, Louis Kahn’s output may be relatively minute, but it had a disproportionate impact on the practice of architecture.
-His sombre, monolithic forms as seen in IIM Ahmedabad and the Bangladesh Assembly at Dhaka, combined the robust strength of local materials to evoke a mystical yet calm outlook.
+Working within a post-colonial fabric, ended by Le Corbusier’s flexibility and regional modernism, Louis Kahn’s output may be relatively minute.
+It thus had a disproportionate impact on the practice of architecture.
+His sombre, monolithic forms as seen in IIM Ahmedabad and the Bangladesh Assembly at Dhaka, consequently combined the robust strength of local materials.
+It thus evoked a mystical yet calm outlook.
 The act of puncturing seemingly vast brick and concrete walls with soaring geometric voids and creating dramatic shadows was crucial to his form-making.
-These voids were often circular; vast arches pure in their conceptualization and perfect in their execution, a testament of Indian craftsmanship.
+These voids were often circular, vast arches pure in their conceptualization and consequently, perfect in their execution.
+They were thus, a testament of Indian craftsmanship.
 Safdarjang House, thus is an essence of his architectural intent about the meaning of architecture as conveyed through form.

 The interior displays exposed brick walls in contrast to the board-formed concrete of the slabs.
-Locally sourced Kota stone paving slabs are used for flooring, splashed with mustard yellow Jaisalmer stone in the courtyard and bathrooms.
-A stainless-steel counter in the open kitchen is offset by blue handmade tiles as the backsplash.
-The open kitchen itself sits opposite the open courtyard, animated by 2” thick Kota stone steps cantilevered from a quartzite wall that rises to the sky.
+The flooring used is locally sourced Kota stone paving slabs.
+The flooring in the courtyard rooms is mustard yellow Jaisalmer stone.
+A stainless-steel counter in the open kitchen offsets the blue handmade tiles as the back-splash.
+An open kitchen itself sits opposite the open courtyard.
+It is animated by 2” thick Kota stone steps cantilevered from a quartzite wall.
+This wall rises to the sky.

 The project manifests an understanding about the durability of materials in the harsh climate.
-Brick is inherently durable, clay bricks last almost indefinitely, being largely immune to fire, wind borne debris, and temperature fluctuations with their thermal mass helping mitigate heat transfer.
-On a TCO and lifecycle basis, bricks outperform almost every other building material, effectively reducing the environmental impact from other systems like air conditioning and heating.
+Brick is inherently durable, clay bricks last almost indefinitely.
+They are largely immune to fire, wind borne debris, and temperature fluctuations with their thermal mass helping mitigate heat transfer.
+On a TCO and lifecycle basis, bricks outperform almost every other building material.
+It thus effectively reduces the environmental impact from other systems like air conditioning and heating.

-Every component of the building has been selected with the same parameters of high performance, inherent robustness and energy efficiency.
-Aluminium windows with double glazing are used all around, the terrace is insulated with inverted pots overlaid with terracotta tiles, the air-conditioning uses variable refrigerant volume based on active monitoring of indoor use, and LED lighting is used throughout the building.
-Sensors are fitted in the washrooms, and they automatically control the lights based on movement.
-The apartments are secured with a keyless central security system with digital access.
+Selected with the same parameters, every component of the building is high performing, inherent robustness and energy efficiency.
+Consequently, aluminium windows with double glazing are used all around.
+The terrace is insulated with inverted pots overlaid with terracotta tiles.
+The air-conditioning uses variable refrigerant volume based on active monitoring of indoor use.
+LED lighting is used throughout the building.
+Sensors fitted in the bathrooms automatically control the lights based on movement.
+A keyless central security system with digital access further secures the apartments.

-The quality of buildings in the post-independent era has been a source of debate, as modernist predilections of design ideals forced the abandonment of traditional craftsmanship in the pursuit of bland simplicity.
-This project seeks to up-end those ideals, fore-going modernity in the pursuit of sustainability, meaning and craftsmanship.
+The quality of buildings in the post-independent era has been a source of debate.
+Modernist predilections of design ideals forced the abandonment of traditional craftsmanship in the pursuit of bland simplicity.
+This project therefore seeks to up-end those ideals, fore-going modernity in the pursuit of sustainability, meaning and craftsmanship.
 Within the urban cacophony that permeates all large cities of the world, it is important to create spaces for quiet repose.
-Safdarjang House invokes an architectural language that strives to recreate a sense of calm and serenity.
+Safdarjang House thus invokes an architectural language that strives to recreate a sense of calm and serenity.

 Contact: + 91 11 4170 4150